bg1000/InternetRadio/readme.md

 Setting up radio_manager.py
 ===========================

 1. To check the speaker status: `$ bt-device -i 0D:F9:82:90:0A:4D`.
-Look for *Connected: 0* or *Connected: 1* near the bottom of the output.
+Look for *Connected: 0* or *Connected: 1* near the bottom of the output. radio_manager subscribes to a dbus signal that notifies it when this property changes.
+When it changes to Connected: 1 it starts the radio.
+When it changes to Connect: 0 it stops the radio.
+If music doesn't start when you turn on your speaker, verify it is connecting with the command shown above.
-2. radio_manager.py polls this connection status and starts and stops pianobar (in a detached screen) accordingly.
 3. To setup radio_manager `nano /home/pi/internet_radio/radio_config.yaml`.
 Change the speaker address and polling time to meet your needs.
-4. radio_manager.py uses the following python libraries that you will need to install using pip if they are not already installed:
-    - `pip3 install psutil`
-    - `pip3 install PyYAML`
-5. To run interactively `$ python3 /home/pi/internet_radio/radio_manager.py`
+4. To run interactively `$ python3 /home/pi/internet_radio/radio_manager.py`
-6. To set this up as a service the file */home/pi/internet_radio/radio_manager@pi.srevice* will be used.
+5. To set this up as a service the file */home/pi/internet_radio/radio_manager@pi.srevice* will be used.
 The file already contains a known working setup for running radio_manager.py as a service and no changes should be required.
-7. To setup: `$ sudo bash /home/pi/internet_radio/autostart_systemd.sh`.
+6. To setup: `$ sudo bash /home/pi/internet_radio/autostart_systemd.sh`.
 The radio_manager application will now start as a service on the next reboot.
 It will log to */var/log/syslog*
-8. To start the service without rebooting: `$sudo systemctl start radio_manager@pi`
+7. To start the service without rebooting: `$sudo systemctl start radio_manager@pi`

 Final Test
 ==========